timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2026-03-31
+# Objectives for Today 2026-04-01

 - Chatting as we wake up and get started with the day.
-- Brainstorming of Marketing Topics to Research Deeply (1hr)
-- Rename any generator keys to teardrop for consistency.
-- Start a fresh run of Rushcremental from Rust Point (to setup the new values in the save).
-- Finalize the very late Desert, I'd like to see grenades come a bit sooner.
+- Finalize the Tundra Drifts, by playing, testing, fixing, playing ...
 - Repeat the balance testing and fixing and testing and fixing...

 ## Events / Notices / Coming Soon